-Adrenal insufficiency occurred in 0.8% (22/2799) of patients receiving KEYTRUDA, including Grade 4 (<0.1%), Grade 3 (0.3%), and Grade 2 (0.3%) adrenal insufficiency.
-The median time to onset was 5.3 months (range: 26 days to 16.6 months), and the median duration was not reached (range: 4 days to 1.9+ years).
-Adrenal insufficiency led to permanent discontinuation of KEYTRUDA in <0.1% of patients and withholding of KEYTRUDA in 0.3% of patients.
+Adrenal insufficiency occurred in 0.8% (22/2799) of patients receiving KEYTRUDA, including Grade 4 (<0.1%), Grade 3 (0.3%), and Grade 2 (0.3%) adverse reactions.
+Systemic corticosteroids were required in 77% (17/22) of patients with adrenal insufficiency; of these, the majority remained on systemic corticosteroids.
+Adrenal insufficiency led to permanent discontinuation of KEYTRUDA in <0.1% (1) of patients and withholding of KEYTRUDA in 0.3% (8) of patients.
+All patients who were withheld reinitiated KEYTRUDA after symptom improvement.